Your back is a complex structure made up of bones, muscles, nerves and joints, so pinpointing the exact cause of the pain is often difficult.

 - driving for long periods without taking a break

-Sometimes the pain develops suddenly for no apparent reason.
-Some people just wake up one morning with back pain and have no idea what has caused it.
+Sometimes the pain develops suddenly and for no apparent reason.
+A person can wake up with back pain and have no idea what has caused it.

 - being overweight — the extra weight puts pressure on the spine.
 Use the healthy weight body mass index BMI calculator to find out if you need to lose weight

-- smoking – this could be due to tissue damage in the back caused by smoking or the fact that smokers tend to have unhealthier lifestyles than non-smokers.
-Get help quitting
+- smoking — this could be due to damage to tissue in the back caused by smoking, or because smokers tend to have unhealthier lifestyles than non-smokers — get help quitting here

-- being pregnant – the excess weight of carrying a baby can place additional strain on the back
+- being pregnant — carrying a baby means extra weight, which can place additional strain on the back

-- long-term use of medicine that is known to weaken bones, such as corticosteroids
+- long-term use of medicines that are known to weaken the bones, such as corticosteroids

-- stress – it is thought that stress can cause tension in the muscles of the back, which can result in back pain
+- stress — it is thought that stress can cause tension in the muscles of the back, which can cause back pain

-- depression – back pain can make people feel depressed, which can sometimes result in weight gain leading to more severe pain and worsening depression.
+- depression — back pain can make people feel depressed, which can sometimes result in weight gain leading to more severe pain and a cycle of worsening depression

 - if you are in pain or get advice on medicines you can take

-- if your back pain lasts for more than six weeks
+- if your back pain lasts for more than 6 weeks

-- if you develop numbness or pain in the buttock, leg or foot.
+- if you develop numbness or pain in the buttocks, leg or foot

 You should also see your doctor urgently or go to the emergency department if you lose control of your bladder or bowels.